Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Synthesizing programs from constructive proofs

 \subsection{Nuprl: a brief overview}

-Much current work on formal verification using theorem proving, including Nuprl, is based on type theory (see \cite{Con02} for a recent overview).
+Much current work on formal verification using theorem proving, including Nuprl, is based on type theory (see \cite{ABC06} for a recent overview).
 A type can be thought of as a set with structure that facilitates its use as a data type in computation; this structure also supports constructive reasoning.
-The set of types is closed under constructors such as $\ff{ \times}$ and $\ff{ \rightarrow}$, so that if $\ff{ A}$ and $\ff{ B}$ are types, so are $\ff{ A \times B}$ and $\ff{ A \rightarrow B}$, where, intuitively, $\ff{ A \rightarrow B}$ represents the computable functions from $\ff{ A}$ into $\ff{ B}$.
+The set of types is closed under the product space and function constructors $\ff{ \times}$ and $\ff{ \rightarrow}$, so that if $\ff{ A}$ and $\ff{ B}$ are types, so are $\ff{ A \times B}$ and $\ff{ A \rightarrow B}$, where, intuitively, $\ff{ A \rightarrow B}$ represents the computable functions from $\ff{ A}$ into $\ff{ B}$.

-{\em Constructive} type theory, on which Nuprl is based, was developed to provide a foundation for constructive mathematics.
+{\em Constructive} type theory (also called \emph{computational} type theory), on which Nuprl is based, was developed to provide a foundation for computer science and constructive mathematics.
 The key feature of constructive mathematics is that ``there exists'' is interpreted as ``we can construct (a proof of)''.
 Reasoning in the Nuprl type theory is intuitionistic \cite{brouwer23}, in the sense that proving a certain fact is understood as constructing evidence for that fact.
 For example, a proof of the fact that ``there exists $\ff x$ of type $\ff A$" builds an object of type $\ff A$, and a proof of the fact ``for any object $\ff x$ of type $\ff A$ there exists an object $\ff y$ of type $\ff B$ such that the relation $\ff R(x,y)$ holds" builds a function $\ff f$ that associates with each object $\ff a$ of type $\ff A$ an object $\ff b$ of type $\ff B$ such that $\ff R(a,b)$ holds.

 \commentout{ Based on the well-known Curry-Howard isomorphism, formulas can be seen as types.
 A proof in the intuitionist type theory of a formula $\ff \varphi$ is a proof that the type associated with $\ff \varphi$ is inhabited.
 For example, a proof of the formula $\ff {\exists x:A.~ P(x)}$ builds a pair consisting of an object $\ff a$ of type $\ff A$ and an object of the type associated with $\ff{P(a)}$.
 This logic is called {\em constructive first-order logic}; constructive higher-order logics can also be defined, but for the purpose of this paper first-order logic suffices.
 The type of all propositions is denoted as $\ff Prop$. }